 “ I strive to choose the perfect combination of tools that best delivers my message. ”

-She often finds herself reaching for the medium of painting, Her compositions are bold with sharply geometric shapes and full of colors.
-Helen’s style is often reminiscent of the works of Vassily Kandinsky, Piet Mondrian, Max Bill and Robert Delaunay.
-In her most recent work ‘Santa Cruz y Helen’ she represented the green flag of the city where she grew up with countless shades of green, which remind of the abundant forests of the country.
-On top of this base, she designed a geometrical composition that represents the infrastructure of the city.
+She often finds herself reaching for the medium of painting, her compositions are bold, often with geometric shapes and full of colors.
+Helen’s style is often reminiscent of the works of Vassily Kandinsky, Piet Mondrian, Max Bill and Robert Delaunay while influenced by her Asian and Latin American culture background.
+In her recent work ‘Santa Cruz y Helen’ she represented the green flag of the city where she grew up with countless shades of green, which remind of the forests of the country under the newly renovated infrastructures.
 Her work is vivid, fluid and untamed, undoubtedly moving in the unified direction of her train of thought.

 Regarding performance and happenings.
 In her performance The Most Comfortable Me, she sat on a chair in an uncomfortable position in front of the camera for 10 hours.
 Despite the discomfort, she was acting in a way that manifested restfulness, comfort, and ease.
 Altering her appearance is her way of drawing attention to her actions.
 While artists like Cindy Sherman would use a disguise to remove the “self”, Helen makes sure to intentionally retain her individuality.
 Shortly after the performance, Helen Zhong designed the sculpture The Folding Chair which was made to remind people that the artist and her conscience are very much present.